Key Takeaways

 Air Conditioning Usage & Electricity Demand

 Rising global temperatures are driving an unprecedented surge in air conditioning demand, significantly impacting electricity consumption.
-Cooling Degree Days (CDD)—a metric that measures how much cooling is needed to maintain indoor comfort has increased across most regions.
-Hot weather conditions mean that demand for air conditioning is growing, which results in an increase in electricity consumption.
+Cooling Degree Days (CDD), a metric that measures how much cooling is needed to maintain indoor comfort, has increased across most regions.
+In 2025, a heat dome settled over much of the eastern U.S., pushing temperatures to record-breaking levels.

-- Currently, air conditioning accounts for 12% of all electricity consumption in the US, a figure that is only expected to rise as temperatures climb.
+- Currently, air conditioning accounts for 12% of all electricity consumption in the U.S, a figure expected to rise as temperatures climb.

 - Air conditioning-related energy demand is anticipated to grow almost threefold by 2050, reaching 6,205 TWh.